slusarz/dovecot-fts-flatcurve/README.md

    Path to the dovecot-config file.
-This can either be a compiled dovecot source tree or point to the location where the dovecot-config file is installed on your system (typically in the $prefix/lib/dovecot directory).
+This can either be a compiled dovecot source tree or point to the location where the dovecot-config file is installed on your system (typically in the `$prefix/lib/dovecot` directory).

-When these paremeters are omitted, the configure script will try to find thex local Dovecot installation implicitly.
+When these parameters are omitted, the configure script will try to find thex local Dovecot installation implicitly.

 For example, when compiling against compiled Dovecot sources: